Silverbullet069/til/decapcms/decapcms-cheatsheet.md

         comment: "This is a multiline\ncomment"
           # optional
           # only supported in `extension: yaml`

+      # Recommended: One-liner syntax is much cleaner
+      # However, it's not recommended for field whose widget contains nested structure (e.g. "object", "list", "image", ...)
       - { label: "Layout", name: "layout", widget: "hidden", default: "blog" }
         # Q: What about the "layout" field?
 That's not supposed to be supplied by non-tech user
         # A: Hide it, and give it a default value.
-        # CAUTION: You don't have to write EVERY FIELDS inside `config.yml`.
-Sometimes, it's better to NOT include developer-responsible fields then using "widget: hidden" to hide them from non-tech workers.

-        # NOTE: It's recommended to use one-liner syntax, much more clean
-        # NOTE: Not recommende for field whose widget contains nested structure (e.g. "object", "list", "image", ...)
+        # CAUTION: Some fields are best to be handled by the front-end framework.

+      # Relation widget
       - label: "Team"
         name: "team"
         widget: "relation"
-        collection: "people"
-          # name of the referenced collection
+        collection: "people"      # Name of the "referenced" collection
-        value_field: "key"
-          # name of the field from the referenced collection, whose value will be stored inside the referencing collection for the relation
+        value_field: "key"        # Name of the field from the "referenced" collection's entry, whose value
+                                  # will be stored inside the "referencing" collection's entry (i.e. "Team")
+                                  # e.g. a foreign key inside a table which is the id column of another table

-        search_fields: ["name"]
+        search_fields: ["name"]   # List of the "referenced" collection's entry's fields
-          # list of 1 or more names of fields in the referenced collection to search for.
+                                  # that will be used as search criteria
+                                  # NOTE: avoid set value_field to nanoid key
-          # e.g. the generated UI input will search the "people" collection by "name" field
+                                  # e.g. the UI will search the "people" collection's entry by "name" field.

-          # if value_field is some key of nanoid key, we wouldn't want to search for nanoid right?
-        display_fields: ["name"]
+        display_fields: ["name"]  # List of the "referenced" collection's entry's fields
-          # List of 1 or more names of fields in the referenced collection that will render in the autocomplete menu of the control.
+                                  # that will be rendered in the autocomplete menu of the control.
-          # After searching, the generated UI input display each person's name (of course you can display more fields serve as criteria for your choosing decision)
+                                  # After searching, the generated UI input display each person's name
-          # On selection, the author's name is saved for the field "team"
+                                  # Of course, beside name, you can display other fields that might serve as criteria choosing decision)
-        #default: "foo bar"
+        default: "foo bar"
         multiple: true
-        #min: 1
+        min: 1
-          # minimum number of items
-        #max: 50
+        max: 50
-          # maximum number of items
-        #options_length: 30
-          # def=20
-          # limit the number of options presented to user
+        options_length: 30        # def=20, limit the number of options presented to user
                                   # it should be less than `max: `
-        #filters:
-          # - field: draft
-          #   values: [false]
-          # - field: title
-          #   values: ['post about cats', 'post about dogs']
+        filters:

-          # a list of pairs of `field` and `values`, which are the name of field and a list of 1 or more allowed values
+          # a list of pairs of `field` and `values`,
+          # which are the name of field and a list of 1 or more allowed values
           # a collection item satisfies a filter if the value of `field` is one of the values in `values`
+          - field: draft
+            values: [false]
+          - field: title
+            values: ['post about cats', 'post about dogs']

       - label: "Puppy Count"
         name: "puppies"
         widget: "number"
         default: 2
-        value_type: "int"
+        value_type: "int" # a list of pairs of `field` and `values`,
-          # optional, but if isn't specified, the value is stored as string
         min: 1
         max: 101
         step: 2

+      # Object widget
       - label: "Featured Work"
         name: "featuredWork"
         widget: "object"
-        summary: "{{title}}: {{summary | truncate(20, '...')}}"
-          # displayed when the obj is collapsed
+        summary: "{{title}}: {{ summary | truncate(20, '...')}}" # display when the obj is collapsed
-        collapsed: false
-          # optional, def=true
-          # prevent collapsing the widget inside `fields:` right after UI loading (not the parent widget)
+        collapsed: true   # def=false.
+By default, disable collapsing the widget
         fields:
           - { label: "Title", name: "title", widget: "string" }
           - { label: "Summary", name: "summary", widget: "string" }

+      # Datetime widget
       - label: "Publish Date"
         name: "date"
         widget: "datetime"
         default: "{{now}}"
         format: "YYYY-MM-DD"
         time_format: false
-          # NOTE: extremly buggy and not reliable.
-But mmong the Git-based, open-source CMS, Decap CMS is the best :v
+        # CAUTION: extremly buggy and not reliable.
-          # Can't change date picker UI from inside Decap CMS
+        # CAUTION: Can't change date picker UI from inside Decap CMS
-          # Mix and match ISO format date with custom format date will render the sorting behavior wrong.
+        # CAUTION: Mix and match ISO format date with custom format date make sorting behavior wrong.

+      # List widget
       - label: "Tags"
         name: "tags"
         widget: "list"
+        #field: { label: "Value", name: "value", widget: "string" }
-        fields:
+        fields: # optional
           - { label: "Source", name: "src", widget: "string" }
           - { label: "Alt Text", name: "alt", widget: "string" }
-          # without this `fields:`, the list widget defaults to a text input for entering "comma-separated values"
+          # without `fields:`, the list widget defaults to a text input for entering comma-separated values
           # with `fields:`, the list widget contains a repeatable child widget, with controls for adding, deleting, and re-ordering the repeated widgets.
         default:
           - { src: "/img/tennis.jpg", alt: "Tennis" }
           - { src: "/img/footbar.jpg", alt: "Football" }
-          # without `fields`, it can be a list of strings (e.g. ["foo", "bar"])
+          # without `fields`, it's a list of strings (e.g. ["foo", "bar"])
-          # with `fields`, it can be an array of list items (e.g above)
+          # with `fields`, it's an array of list items
-        allow_add: false
-          # optional, def=true
-          # hide the button to add additional items, or prevent addition
+        allow_add: false # by def=true, don't hide the button to add additional items
-          # NOTE: meaningless if you're not using `fields` to tweak its UI
-        collapsed: false
+        collapsed: false # by def=true, collapse the widget
-          # optional, def=true
-          # prevent collapsing the widget inside `fields:` right after UI loading (not the parent widget)
-          # NOTE: meaningless if you're not using `fields` to tweak its UI
-        minimize_collapsed: true
-          # optional, def=false
-          # hide all of its entries, instead of showing summaries
+        minimize_collapsed: true  # by def=false, prevent hiding all of its entries and show summaries
-          # NOTE: meaningless if you're not using `fields` to tweak its UI
         label_singular: "Tag"
           # optional
           # override the text showing on the add button